anurbol/proposal-js-versions/README.md

 # Proposal to introduce versions to Javascript (ECMAScript)

 This [proposal](https://github.com/tc39/proposal-global) led me to the idea of versioning Javascript.
-The mentioned proposal suggested some ridiculous and wide-discussed thing such as **globalThis**.
+The mentioned proposal suggested some arguably ridiculous and wide-discussed thing such as **globalThis**.
 You can read about it on the proposal's repo, but the reason why it was introduced is backwards-compatibility.
-And what is the solution to a swelling backward-compatibility problem?
-It's versioning.
+And what is the solution to the swelling backward-compatibility problem?
+That would be versioning.

 ## Examples

-With versioning ugly things like **globalThis** can be avoided in favor of desired-by-everyone **global**:
+With versioning weird things like **globalThis** can be avoided in favor of desired-by most of the people **global**:

 ```js
 'use 10' // turn on the features of 10th version of JS